 Here are seven things in the Federal Budget that will cause more people to loose their homesSeven things in the Federal Budget that will create more homelessness #auspol #Budget2018 Click To Tweet

 1. Failing to #RaiseTheRate of Newstart

 The government continues to ignore growing calls for the federal government to #RaiseTheRate of Newstart and Youth Allowance, which has not increased in real terms in 24 years.
-It means that the unemployed have just $278 per week (plus Commonwealth Rent Assistance if they’re eligible) to pay the rent, bills, food, transport, medical costs.
-Even a Deloitte economist has spoken up to say that Budget repair is less urgent than raising unemployment payments.
+The Newstart rate is just $278 per week (plus Commonwealth Rent Assistance if eligible) to pay rent, bills, food, transport, and medical costs.
+As paying rent alone rarely costs less than $250 a week, and is usually more, people without employment face homelessness, or pay so much for rent they have very little left over for food.
+Recently a Deloitte economist, and former PM John Howard, have spoken up to say that Budget repair is less urgent than raising the dole.

 Q: What % of the minimum wage is #Newstart allowance for a single person?

 Thanks to @GuardianAus for this quiz, not everyone seems to realise just how unrealistic welfare payments have become #EverybodysHome #auspol #Budget2018 https://t.co/6yDkjXYyE7

 — CHPVic (@CHPVic) May 6, 2018

 2. Ignoring the need for more social housing that people on low incomes can afford